Thinklab-SJTU/Bench2Drive-VL/README.md

-            "USE_CHECKPOINT": true, // record the process of inference "SUBSET_FILE": "./infer_configs/subset.txt", // subset file, leave blank if not used "CHECKPOINT_FILE": "./infer_configs/finished_scenarios.txt", // checkpoint file, leave blank if not used "ENTRY_EXIT_FILE": "./infer_configs/entry_exits.json", // the file which specifies entry and exit point of certian scenario,
+            "USE_CHECKPOINT": true, // record the process of inference "SUBSET_FILE": "./infer_configs/subset.txt", // subset file, leave blank if not used "CHECKPOINT_FILE": "./infer_configs/finished_scenarios.txt", // checkpoint file, leave blank if not used "ENTRY_EXIT_FILE": "./infer_configs/entry_exits.json", // the file which specifies entry and exit point of certain scenario,
             // you can create a file with "{}" as content if do not specify "FRAME_PER_SEC": 10 // sensor frame
         },